sanskrit/raw_etexts_english/blogs/manasataramgini/2006-07-12_indo-aryans-movement-of-their-culture-languages-and-genes.md

 +++
-title = "Indo-Aryans: Movement of their culture, languages andxa0genes"
+title = "Indo-Aryans: Movement of their culture, languages and genes"

 +++
 Indo-Aryans have heavily influenced the world by way to the movements of